-In the summer of 2021 in the throes of transition to a new vision for INJ700, Canada was rocked with one CAF scandal after another as the Class Action deadline loomed closer and too many survivors were revisiting some of the worst moments in their life of Canadian Military service.
+In the summer of 2021 in the throes of transition to a new vision for INJ700 and the founding of INJ20K, Canada was rocked with one CAF scandal after another as the Class Action deadline loomed closer and too many survivors were revisiting some of the worst moments in their life of Canadian Military service.

 As many reflected on these traumatic military sexual misconduct (MSM)/military sexual trauma (MST) moments in their service and any unresolved trauma, there were some brave enough to test new CAF assurances for justice.
 This new awareness of the depth of the issue that MSM & MST was within the CAF generated a hope in many CAF members that they could do better at being part of a positive workplace.